RJ21BL/bookmark_manager/README.md

-User story 1:
+As a user
+So I can easily find the page im looking for

-When user enters website they want to see a list of bookmarks.
+I want to see a list of bookmarks on the website

+As a user
+So that I can store data for later retrieval
+I want to add bookmarks to Bookmark Manager

 DB instructions: